 R17: The Importance of English

-Why English Matters in Tech
+Why It Matters

 flowchart TD A[English Proficiency] --> B[Read docs directly] A --> C[Join global communities] A --> D[International job market] A --> E[Contribute to open source] F[Limited English] --> G[Wait for translations] F --> H[Local job market only] F --> I[Miss early knowledge]